The Visibility area of the Advanced Settings module is used to set who can read the post.

 Password Protect a Post

-To password protect a post, open the post for editing, click Edit in the publish module, select Protected , enter a password, click OK, and click Update Post to save the changes:
+To password protect a post, open the post for editing, select Password protected , enter a password, and click Save Draft or Update (when the post is already published) to save the changes:

 WordPress will prompt you for the password on your initial visit to a protected post.
 After entering the password that first time, WordPress will securely store the password with the browser you entered it with so you won’t have to enter it again.